nronzel/realescrape-go/README.md

 When the program is complete, you will see some stats in the console on how many listings were scraped, how long it took, etc.

-A CSV and JSON file will be generated and saved in the `scans` folder, located at the root of the project directory.
+A CSV and JSON file will be generated and saved in the `data` folder, located at the root of the project directory.
 This folder will be created if it doesn't already exist.